catloafgames/gustavs-all-terrain-generator/README.md

 # Gustav's All Terrain Generator
 This is a terrain generator for valheim.
-It ouputs a list of commands to be run by replay (include link)
+It ouputs a list of commands to be run by replay (a comfy staff mod by redseiko)

 It takes any heightmap, and is designed to have a series of configurable parameters to set the positioning and height of new terrain